nath-277/Casino_Game/README.md

-Certainly!
-Here is a README file for your C++ gambling game:

----

 # CASINO GAME

 Welcome to the Casino Game!
 This simple console-based game allows players to test their luck by guessing numbers and potentially winning (or losing) virtual money.